 Katrina was responsible for 1,833 fatalities, of which 1,577 were in Louisiana alone, according to the NHC.
 Most of the deaths in Louisiana were directly caused by the widespread storm-surge flooding and its aftermath in the New Orleans area, the NHC said.

-Prior to a tropical cyclone threatening your home, you should find out if you live in an evacuation zone.
+Prior to a tropical cyclone threatening your home, you should find out if you live in an evacuation zone or where you can find safety.
 If you do, be sure to follow all evacuation orders from your local emergency managers because it may end up saving your life.

 Rainfall flooding is the most frequent cause of death

 Drowning from excessive rainfall was the most frequent cause of death from U.S. hurricanes and tropical storms in the 50-year Rappaport study.
 Nearly half of the tropical cyclones that turned deadly between 1963-2012 had a death that was caused by flooding from heavy rain.

 Rappaport noted that tropical cyclone rainfall events often take place far from the storm’s center of circulation, sometimes persisting long after the storm has significantly weakened or even dissipated as a tropical cyclone.

 Additionally, historic flooding can result if a storm moves very slowly or stalls over the same area for a prolonged period of time.
 This can occur even if it’s only a tropical depression or tropical storm since a storm’s rainfall potential is dictated only by its forward speed, not its maximum winds.

 In 2018, Hurricane Florence set a new tropical cyclone rainfall record for North Carolina with 35.93 inches and South Carolina with 23.63 inches because of its extremely sluggish forward movement, resulting in disastrous flooding in both states.
 Florence was responsible for 22 direct deaths in the U.S., of which 17 were caused by freshwater flooding (four from wind and one from a tornado associated with the storm).